M-hasnat11/M-hasnat11/README.md

 I'm a Software Engineer with a passion for building Software that combine creativity, functionality, and performance to help businesses thrive and connect people.

 ## Skills
-/

 * Programming languages: C, Python, JavaScript, TypeScript, C++
 * Technologies: React, Django, FastAPI
 * Tools & Platforms: Github, Docker, Vercel
-* Data Science & AI: "Skilled in data analysis and machine learning, with a strong understanding of statistical modeling, data visualization, and algorithm development to solve real-world problems
+* Data Science & AI: Skilled in data analysis and machine learning, with a strong understanding of statistical modeling, data visualization, and algorithm development to solve   real-world problems

 ## Contact Me